stat-lab/TRsv/README.md

 - Reference fasta file & its index file
 - Reference TR bed file (Human TR bed files for hg37, hg38, and CNM13-T2T are included in this package)

 - gap bed file (gap regions in the input reference genome.
-Human files for each build are included in this package. optional).
+Human files for each build are included in this package. optional)
-- transposable element (TE) fasta file (Human files containing ALU, LINE1, and SVA consensus sequences are included in this package. optional but highly recommended).
+- transposable element (TE) fasta file (Human files containing ALU, LINE1, and SVA consensus sequences are included in this package. optional but highly recommended)
 - excluded bed file (genome regions to be excluded.
-Human files for each build are included in this package. optional).
+Human files for each build are included in this package. optional)
-- Gender list file (optionally required for joint call, 1st column: sample name, 2nd column: M|F, separated by tab).
+- Gender list file (optionally required for joint call, 1st column: sample name, 2nd column: M|F, separated by tab)
 - GFF annotation file (required for annotation command, available from [Ensembl](http://www.ensembl.org/).
 Human files for each build are included in this package.)

 [Format of reference TR bed file]